wtlebyana/warp-bookstore/README.md

 Running the Application
 ## Build and Run with Maven
--Open a terminal, navigate to your project root, then run: mvn spring-boot:run
+- Open a terminal, navigate to your project root, then run:
+- mvn spring-boot:run

 ## Build a Jar and Run
 - mvn clean package